 - Observe plants frequently as disease can spread quickly.
 This also gives you a better feel for what is normal for your landscape and may not actually be a cause for concern.

 - Plant cultivars that have been developed to resist specific diseases.
 For tomatoes, look for plants labeled with V,F or T after their names.
 These refer to resistance to verticillium, fusarium and tobacco mosaic diseases.
-Many other plants have been developed to resist disease and you can often see these identified on Rockaway’s plant signage.

 - Give plants adequate space.
 Crowding decreases air flow and keeps foliage from drying.

 - Use mulch under your plantings, but not right up to the base of the plant.
 Mulch may prevent soil from splashing onto leaves and distribute soil-borne fungal disease.